Highpoint2000/webserver-scanner/README.md

     Search_PE5PVB_Mode: false, 	// Set to "true" if ESP32 with PE5PVB firmware is being used and you want to use the search mode of the firmware.
     StartAutoScan: 'off', 		// Set to 'off/on/auto' (on - starts with webserver, auto - starts scanning after 10 s when no user is connected)  Set it 'on' or 'auto' for FMDX Scanner Mode!
     AntennaSwitch: 'off', 		// Set to 'off/on' for automatic switching with more than 1 antenna at the upper band limit / Only valid for Autoscan_PE5PVB_Mode = false
+	SignalStrengthUnit: 'dBf',	// Set to 'dBf', 'dBm' or 'dBµV'

     defaultSensitivityValue: 30, 	// Value in dBf/dBµV: 5,10,15,20,25,30,35,40,45,50,55,60,65,70,75,80 | in dBm: -115,-110,-105,-100,-95,-90,-85,-80,-75,-70,-65,-60,-55,-50,-45,-40 | in PE5PVB_Mode: 1,5,10,15,20,25,30
     defaultScanHoldTime: 7, 	// Value in s: 1,3,5,7,10,15,20,30 / default is 7 / Only valid for Autoscan_PE5PVB_Mode = false